They say…

 The iconic Michael Jackson presides in spirit, Great American Beer Festival 2010.

 Such comparisons are apt as the American festival is historically the daughter of the British one.
-As is well known, GABF founder and US home brewing guru Charlie Papazian got the idea while visiting GBBF in the company of the great Michael Jackson.
+As is well known, GABF founder and US guru Charlie Papazian got the idea while visiting GBBF in the company of the great Michael Jackson.
 A much quoted but possibly apocryphal account of their conversation has Charlie saying they should do something like this in the States and Michael replying, in his dry Yorkshire way, “Good idea, Charlie.
 But what would you do for the beer?”
 A photo of Michael in his twinkling prime, leaning on a globe with beer glass in hand, now hangs over the extensive bars in the Denver Convention Center, like a beneficient founding father.
 He’d no doubt take great pride in what they’ve done for the beer since then.

-At the 29th GABF, the beers came in over 2,000 varieties from over 460 breweries, and that’s still not even a third of the total now operating in the United States.
+At the 29th GABF, the beers came in over 2,000 varieties from over 460 breweries, and that’s still not even a third of the total breweries now operating in the United States.
 According to the latest Brewers Association figures, there are 1,640 working breweries, of which almost 1,000 are brewpubs and a mere 20 are big industrial plants.
 As in Britain, while the overall beer market is shrinking, exacerbated by the recession, sales of craft beer are expanding.
 The dollar value was up last year by over 10% from 2008, and early figures for this year show the upward trend persisting.
 But craft beer is still a small fish in a very large pond of yellow rice-based fizz, accounting for only $7billion of the US total of $101billion of beer sales in 2009.

 Brew Crew Captain and friend

 With their native brewing tradition obliterated by Prohibition and the subsequent rise of the megabrewers, American craft brewers started from a clean slate, and the original tendency to clone Old World styles has long since passed into history.
-US versions of India Pale Ales, laden with the oily bitter grapefruit and kick of Cascade hops, have become the signature products of the craft brewing movement, and they’re still the biggest sector of the market.
+US versions of India Pale Ales, laden with the oily grapefruit and pineapple kick of Cascade hops, have become the signature products of the craft brewing movement, and they’re still the biggest sector of the market.
 But there’s much, much more.
 Stouts, porters and even pilsners are likely to have their hopping rates and gravities cranked up to 11.
 Beers of all styles are regularly dosed with wild yeasts and aged in Bourbon barrels and/or flavoured with anything from cocoa pods, chilli and coconut to spruce tips and white sage.

 GABF also includes a beer competition, which is more integral to the event than Champion Beer of Britain is to GBBF, and occupies several days of judging time.
-The competition is style-obsessed to say the least, and to accomodate the burgeoning imagination of brewers there are now 79 recognised style categories, from American-style India Pale Ale to Wood-and-Barrel-Aged Strong Stout.
+The competition is style-obsessed to say the least, and to accomodate the burgeoning imagination of brewers there are now 79 recognised style categories, from American-style India to Wood-and-Barrel-Aged Strong Stout.
 Pity the poor judges who receive a thick volume of definitions before starting work.
-The home brewing heritage, so important in a country where opportunities to develop the craft professionally were once very limited, is reflected in a Pro-Am strand where home brewers team with commercial brewers to enter newly created beers.
+The heritage, so important in a country where opportunities to develop the craft professionally were once very limited, is reflected in a Pro-Am strand where home brewers team with commercial brewers to enter newly created beers.

 The Convention Center, with its landmark sculpure of a giant blue bear peering through the plate glass, is a vast space, the bigggest indoor venue in the state, bigger than the GBBF’s Earls Court but considerably less crowded.
 Even so, the atmosphere is hectic.
 Queues, or ‘lines’ in the local parlance, rapidly form for certain breweries.
 They also form for the toilets, or ‘rest rooms’ if you prefer the delightful American euphemism, and it’s indicative of that gender imbalance I mentioned earlier that this is the only big event I’ve ever attended where the girls stroll straight in while the blokes line up uncomfortably.